Matgenius04/shovelmates-minnehack-2023/api-spec.md

   }
 ```

+The server will respond with a `409` error if the user already created a help request

 ## Getting help requests

 To get a user's help request, post a JSON object formatted as below to `/api/help-requests`